mappls-api/mappls-ios-sdk/docs/v1.0.0/MapplsGeofenceUI.md

 ## Step 2 :-  [Authorization](#Authorization)

 ### [MapplsAPICore](#MapplsAPICore)
-It is required to set MAPPLS's keys to use any MAPPL's SDK.
-Please see [here](MapplsAPICore.md) to achieve this.
+It is required to set Mappls keys to use any MAPPL's SDK.
+Please refer the documentatation [here](MapplsAPICore.md).

 ## Step 3 :-  [Initialization of GeofenceViewUI](#Initialization)